kuroji-fusky/pacopanda-drawing-stats/README.md

 ### Isn't this taking it too far?

 As someone who admires his art, yes... to some extent.
-Well, sure - it may feel like I watch him on every step, but trust me, I only use them for analytical and informational purposes; parsing drawing data on his Twitter profile would be difficult and will require more work.
+Well, sure - it may feel like I watch him on every step, but I only use them for analytical and informational purposes; parsing drawing data on his Twitter profile would be difficult and will require more work.